syncfusion-content/windowsforms-docs/WindowsForms/TreeView/Data-Binding.md

 # Data Binding

-TreeViewAdv does not have direct option to populate from XML and DataTable.
-This below section will help to load TreeViewAdv from XML and DataTable.
+TreeViewAdv does not have direct option to populate from XML.
+This below section will help to load TreeViewAdv from XML.

 {% tabs %}

 {% highlight c# %}

         /// <summary>
         /// To load TreeViewAdv from XML File
         /// </summary>

         private void LoadTreeViewAdvfromXML()

         {
             XmlDocument xDoc = new XmlDocument();